HewlettPackard/python-ilorest-library-old/README.rst

 Create a Rest Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~
- In RestfulApiExamples.py module, a rest object instance is created by calling the **rest_client** method with four parameters: ip address, iLO user name, iLO password and the default prefix.
+ In RestfulApiExamples.py module, a rest object instance is created by calling the **rest_client** method with four parameters: IP address, iLO user name, iLO password and the default prefix.

 .. code-block:: python